syamfarh/tp/docs/DeveloperGuide.md

 1. Financial Advisor requests to list persons
 2. FAPro shows a list of persons
-3. Financial Advisor requests to delete a specific person in the list
+3. Financial Advisor requests to delete at least one person
-4. FAPro deletes the person
+4. FAPro deletes the person(s)

     Use case ends.